karkman/MMB-114_Genomics/Exercises/02-Read-trimming.md

 You should see two GZIP files (**.gz**), one for the R1 and one for the R2 reads of our genome.
 GZIP is a compressed file like a ZIP file.
 And before the `.gz` you can see that they have another ending, `fastq`, this is a sequence file format that has in addition to the sequence also the sequence quality values (PHRED scores encoded as ASCII charaters).

-Comnpressing sequence files with GZIP is advisable, since the files might be very big.
+Compressing sequence files with GZIP is advisable, since the files might be very big.
 And most bioinformatic software can handle compressed sequence files.
-But this time we'll decompress them for clarity.
-And they are not that big in our case.
+But this time we'll decompress them just because we can.
+And because they are easier to view then.
+And anyways they are not that big in our case.
+And we will compress them again during trimming.

 ```bash
 gunzip # FILE_NAME_HERE